-- Those considered not reasonable and/or medically necessary for the diagnosis or treatment of the patient; - Outpatient blood or chemotherapy administration; - Lack of, or delay in, patient transportation; - Provision of a medical exam for patients who do not require skilled medical or nursing services; - Routine preparation prior to, and recovery following, diagnostic testing; - Routine recovery and post-operative care following ambulatory surgery; - Services provided for the convenience of the physician, patient or patient's family; - Services provided while awaiting patient transfer to another facility and observation or inpatient criteria are no longer met; - Services provided when an overnight stay is planned prior to diagnostic testing and observation criteria are not met; - Standing orders following outpatient surgery; - Services that would normally require inpatient stay; - Services following an uncomplicated treatment or procedure; - Services provided concurrently with chemotherapy; - Services provided when an inpatient is discharged to observation status.
+- Those considered not reasonable and/or medically necessary for the diagnosis or treatment of the patient; - Outpatient blood or chemotherapy administration; - Lack of, or delay in, patient transportation; - Provision of a medical exam for patients who do not require skilled medical or nursing services; - Routine preparation prior to, and recovery following, diagnostic testing; - Routine recovery and post-operative care following ambulatory surgery; Observation cannot be billed while the patient is in routine recovery and post-operative care status. - Services provided for the convenience of the physician, patient or patient's family; - Services provided while awaiting patient transfer to another facility and observation or inpatient criteria are no longer met; - Services provided when an overnight stay is planned prior to diagnostic testing and observation criteria are not met; - General standing orders following outpatient surgery that should be billed as recovery room services: - Services that would normally require inpatient stay; - Services following an uncomplicated treatment or procedure; - Services provided concurrently with chemotherapy; - Services provided when an inpatient is discharged to observation status. - Services that are not reasonable and necessary for the care of the patient.

-Policy Guidelines
+Clinical Guidelines

-When in receipt of clinical data requesting hospital authorization and inpatient status is requested by the attending physician, inpatient status is considered medically necessary if:
+- When in receipt of clinical data requesting hospital authorization and inpatient status is requested by the attending physician, inpatient status is considered medically necessary if: - a.

-- a.
 The patient meets clinical indications as outlined in MCG care guidelines AND - b.
-The Goal Length of Stay or Benchmark Length of Stay is 1 or more days per MCG guidelines. - 2.
-If clinical data at the time of hospital presentation does not support inpatient status, regardless of the attending physician's request, observation status will be offered and if not accepted by the facility, the request will be transferred to the medical director to review and make a determination.
+The Goal Length of Stay or Benchmark Length of Stay is 1 or more days per MCG care guidelines.

+2. If clinical data at the time of hospital presentation does not support inpatient status, regardless of the attending physician's request, observation status will be offered and if not accepted by the facility, the request will be transferred to the medical director to review and make a determination.